How to split PDF files in Linux into multiple pages.

 Follow these simple steps to use the Acrobat online PDF splitting tool with Linux:

 - Go to Adobe online services and open the Acrobat online PDF splitting tool.

 - Choose a file to upload or drag and drop.

 - Select your divider lines to set up the page ranges you want to split or extract.

 - Save.
-Acrobat will save each split file — choose your saving location.
+Acrobat will save each split file — you’ll need to choose your saving location.

-- Download, share, and enjoy all of the time you saved.
+- Download and share, and enjoy all the time you saved.

 How to split a PDF using Linux command line.